 I want to sit with you in your places of fear and help you create lasting peace for yourself.
 Using a science-based approach, I’ll teach you about how anxiety and depression do not have to become chronic conditions and help you learn evidenced-based ways of taking small and repeatable actions that will help build the life you’ve been dreaming of!

 How can you help with anxiety & depression?

 Using the latest in neuroscience like EMDR and mindfulness, I take a full history and identify symptoms that are bringing you dis-ease and discomfort right now with the utmost care and respect.
 I’ll teach you coping skills taken from Cognitive Behavioral Therapy which will help you take small and manageable steps towards feeling better right now.

-And when you are ready and only when you are ready, we can use EMDR to engage in a gentle exploration of your past so we can get to the roots of your struggles and help you heal.
+And when you are ready and only when you are ready, we can use EMDR to engage in a gentle and powerful exploration of your past so we can get to the roots of your struggles and help you heal.
 You’ll learn how amazing you really are and you’ll experience freedom from pain, which is my mission for you and your care!

 What are some great self-care practices you can suggest to help reduce anxiety + depression?

 There are so many things you can do to help yourself feel good again, and with intentional practice, you can retrain your brain to feel more calm, relaxed, and uplifted.
-Sign up for my monthly newsletter and receive a beautiful gift of science-based approaches I have created to will help you to be kind to yourself.
+Sign up for my monthly newsletter and receive a beautiful self-care gift of science-based approaches I have created to will help you to be kind to yourself.
 You can sign up for my monthly newsletter here.